Puffin Love

 Shook him from his spell

-His squid, he’d left them in the pan
+The squid! he’d left them in the pan

 Guess they’ll be cooked quite well